geohackweek/vector/_episodes/02-geospatial-concepts.md

 Following OGC SF lingo, a **feature** refers to a spatial entity (any of the above) and **ecompasses both its geometry and its associated attributes** (eg, name, categories, value of some property like population density).
 A **feature collection** is then a list or collection of features.
 Most real-world GIS vector datasets are feature collections.

+Also worth noting is that Simple Features also defines optional "Z" elevation values (often referred to as "2.5 dimension" rather than 3 dimension) and "M" measures (typically a distance along a line or trajectory, such as along a road or river).
+Software support for Z and M has been spotty, but it's improving.
+We won't discuss them in this tutorial.

 > ## Terminology hell
 > Ok, so a `feature collection` made up of Multi-Point features is a collection of collection.
 Gag.
 I leave it to you to read the fun OGC reports and get the terminology completely self-consistent.